-Equipped with a family friendly restaurant on site and quaint shops, mount usher gardens are an example of Robinsonian gardens and are one of the most beautiful corners of Ireland.
+Equipped with a family-friendly restaurant on-site and quaint shops, mount usher gardens are an example of Robinsonian gardens and are one of the most beautiful corners of Ireland.

-On a sunny day, local families flock here to enjoy a meal of fresh fish from the market, make friends with the local seals in the harbour and to take a walk along the coastal path of Howth head, offering lovely views over Dublin bay.
+On a sunny day, local families flock here to enjoy a meal of fresh fish from the market, make friends with the local seals in the harbor and to take a walk along the coastal path of Howth head, offering lovely views over Dublin bay.